tillitis/tkey-ssh-agent/README.md

        -chardev pty,id=chrid
 ```

 It tells you what serial port it is using, for instance `/dev/pts/1`.
-This is
-what you need to use as `--port` when running the host programs.
-Continue in
+This is what you need to use as `--port` when running the host
-the section below, "Using runapp".
+programs.
+Continue in the section "Using runsign..." below.

 The MTA1 machine running on QEMU (which in turn runs the firmware, and
 then the app) can output some memory access (and other) logging.
 You can add